 The training consists of explanations and details about the MQI domains, videos that serve as exemplars of different score points, and self-administered test/practice sessions.
 The training should take roughly 16 hours to complete, and can be done in 1-2 hour segments.
 There is currently no cost for training, but you do need to fill out the survey.

-Complete survey to access training
+Complete survey to request access to the training training

 Access the Video Library